mhmh4/froogle/README.md

 ## What we learned

-* ✨Gained valuable experience in teamwork
+- ✨ Gained valuable experience in teamwork
-* ⚙ Learned how to use React, Chat OpenAI API, Python, and React Hooks
+- ⚙ Learned how to use React, Chat OpenAI API, Python, and React Hooks
-* Learned how to link these technologies together to create a functional platform that provides personalized recipe recommendations
+- Learned how to link these technologies together to create a functional platform that provides personalized recipe recommendations
-* Honed skills in researching and selecting the right images for recipes
+- Honed skills in researching and selecting the right images for recipes
-* Overall, this project was an excellent learning opportunity that helped us grow as developers.
+- Overall, this project was an excellent learning opportunity that helped us grow as developers.

-## What's next for Froogle
+## What's next for froogle

 If everyone lived like the United States, we would need 4.2 Earth to sustain the current consumption rate.